pimcore/generic-data-index-bundle/doc/02_Configuration/03_Index_Management.md

 ## Keeping Indices Up to Date

-Whereas the tracker indices are created automatically as soon as some gets tracked, the element search indices need to be created via the following console commands:
+The element search indices need to be created via the following console commands:

 ```
 # create/update all indices + their mappings and add all items to the index queue
 bin/console generic-data-index:update:index
 ```

+The command will create the indices and add all assets and data objects to the index queue.
+The queue will be processed by Symfony messenger workers (`pimcore_generic_data_index_queue` queue).

 ### Refreshing of the index